gcsescience.com 21 gcsescience.com

 by looking at the amount of carbon-14 in a sample.

-by cosmic rays acting on nitrogen.
+atmosphere by cosmic rays acting on nitrogen.
+The carbon-14 which

-and decays to produce nitrogen again.
+is formed is radioactive and decays to produce nitrogen again.

 There is therefore a fixed amount of carbon-14 in the environment

-which is a balance between the rate at which it is formed
+which is a balance between the rate at which it is formed in

-and the rate at which it decays.
+the atmosphere and the rate at which it decays back to nitrogen.

-All living things take carbon into themselves.
+All living things take in carbon from the environment.

 Plants take in carbon during photosynthesis.

-Animals take in carbon when they eat their food.
+Animals take in carbon when

 All living things therefore have carbon-14 in them